canvasxyz/canvas/packages/gossiplog/README.md

 ### Indexing ancestors

+If `init.indexAncestors` is `true`, GossipLog will maintain an additional "ancestor index" that allows users to look up transitive ancestors of any message at an arbitrary clock in the message's past.

+In the example below, `await gossiplog.getAncestors(l, 6)` would return `[h, i]`, while `await gossiplog.getAncestors(k, 6)` would only return `[i]`.

 ```
    ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┬ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┬ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┐
                                                                                               │